AnimMouse/appengine-redirect/README.md

 ```
 Replace https://example.com to the domain of your choice in index.php.

-Use either 301 for permanent redirect, or 303 for temporary redirect.
-(I don't recommend 302 for temporary redirect)
+Use either 308 for permanent redirect, or 307 for temporary redirect.
 ```
 window.location.href = URL_HERE;
 <meta http-equiv="refresh" content="0;URL=URL_HERE" />